Last updated: 02.10. 2020 @ 21:03

 Search and rescue operations will normally be initiated 24 hours after the last point of contact.
 Unnecessary stops between the checkpoints should therefore be avoided.

 Handlers must wear handler bibs when helping their musher in the staging area, at the start and finish line and at the checkpoints.
+The handler car shall have the start number visible in the front window.

 Participants, who have never participated in the Femund race in the class they are registered for, have to qualify.
+Participants who have previously completed qualifiying races (see list on our web page) are automatically qualified for participate in F450 or F600 (regardless of how many years ago this was)

 To qualify for participation in this class the participant has to: